hpe-dev-incubator/hpe-dev-portal/content/blog/infrastructure-as-code-on-hpe-greenlake-using-terraform-–-part-2.md

   }
 ```

-Save the file, apply those changes, wait a little and check the details of the VM in the Backups section once again:
+Save the file, apply those changes, wait a little and check the details of the VM  once again, in the Backups section:

 ![Snap of VM ready](/img/terraform-greenlake-part2-blog-picture6.png "Snap of VM ready")

 ## Debugging when things go wrong

 In this post, I’ve showed you how to make sure the Terraform configuration file is valid before applying changes using the **terraform validate** command.
-To see more details during an apply command, you can also enable Terraform debug by simply setting up the TF_DEBUG environment variable:
+To see more details during an apply command, you can also enable Terraform debug by simply setting up the TF_LOG environment variable.
+I suggest setting it up to DEBUG but other supported values are: TRACE, INFO, WARN and ERROR.

 ```markdown
 export TF_LOG=DEBUG
 ```